 He then prophecies regarding the coming of the new priesthood.

 “Look!
 I am sending my messenger, and he will prepare the way before me.
 Then the Lord you are seeking will suddenly come to his Temple.
 The messenger of the covenant, whom you look for so eagerly, is surely coming,” says the Lord of Heaven’s Armies.

-We see that our failure to live up to the law of God and the failure of the Levitical priesthood to faithfully discharge their duties lays the groundwork for a new priesthood and the renewed Abrahamic covenant.
-The amazing thing to realize is that the laws failure to bring about righteousness and the priesthoods failure to faithfully discharge their duties was not unexpected.
+We see that our failure to live up to the law of God, and the failure of the Levitical priesthood to faithfully discharge their duties both lay the groundwork for a new priesthood and the renewed Abrahamic covenant.
+The amazing thing to realize is that the law’s failure to bring about righteousness and the priesthood’s failure to faithfully discharge their duties were not unexpected.
 Quite the contrary, this was God’s plan from the beginning.

 “Rabbit Trail” – Prophetically Speaking

-As we seek to understand the Lords’ thoughts one thing we understand is that he generally reveals his plan before implementing it.
+As we seek to understand the Lords’s thoughts, one thing we understand is that he generally reveals his plan before implementing it.
 This revelation may consist of an event, person, object, festival, sacrifice, etc. These revelations are often called “types”.
-A definition of types and shadows I like is:
+A definition of types and shadows that I like is:

 “A type is a shadow cast on the pages of Old Testament history by a truth whose full embodiment or anti-type is found in New Testament revelation”.

-By employing prophetic “types” God demonstrates that he is unique in the universe.
-There is no other god, divine being, no other creature that compares to him and his ability to predict the future and then bring it to pass.
+By employing prophetic “types,” God demonstrates that he is unique in the universe.
+There is no other god, divine being, and no other creature that compares to him and his ability to predict the future and then bring it to pass.